-The Teaching Scholars program provides scholarships of up to $5,500 per year for four years to incoming freshmen.
+The Teaching Scholars program provides scholarships for four years to incoming freshmen.

 As early as your first year of college, scholars accepted into the program will be placed in Hickory-area school districts to serve as tutors, small group leaders and instructional assistants.

 - Participation in enrichment seminars and experiences each semester

 - Involvement in service projects in urban, rural and inner-city communities

 - Personalized advising and mentorship provided by the program director

 - May be eligible to participate in the Fritz Honors College

 - Opportunity to engage in summer experiences working with public school students and serving the local and regional communities